tqheel/tqheel.github.io/_posts/2020-10-20-october-21-den-meeting.md

 ---
 layout: post
-title: "October 21 Den Meeting: Art Explosion"
+title: "Cancelled: October 21 Den Meeting: Art Explosion"
 ---

+# Note that this meeting is cancelled and will be rescheduled for another date TBD.

 ## Location: Sears Farm Road Park, Cary